How to Fix Apple Music Device Limit Reached

 4. Tap Remove This Device and confirm your choice.

-Option 2: Sign Out of Apple Music on Unused Devices
+Option 2: Sign Out from Apple Music or Apple ID

 If you no longer use a device that is signed in with your Apple Music account, sign out of Apple Music on that device to free up space.